Wildflowers of the Adirondacks:

 - Characteristic birds in this ecological community include Swamp Sparrow, Red-winged Blackbird, and American Bittern.

-- Characteristic amphibians and reptiles include American Bullfrogs, Snapping Turtles, and Painted Turtles.
+- Characteristic amphibians and reptiles include American Bullfrogs, Snapping Turtles, and Eastern Painted Turtles.
 American Bullfrogs are heard more often than seen; listen for their deep bass bellows.
 Snapping Turtles, who spend most of their time in water, are most often seen when they move ashore in search of suitable nesting spots.
-Look for Painted Turtles basking in the sun in the reeds on the margins of the water.
+Look for Eastern Painted Turtles basking in the sun in the reeds on the margins of the water.

 One of the most convenient places to observe White Water-lilies is on Heron Marsh at the Paul Smith's College VIC.
 The Heron Marsh Trail features several overlooks that provide close-up views of this plant, as does the floating bridge across Heron Marsh on the Woods and Waters Trail.
 White Water-lily can also be seen from the Black Pond Trail, in the slow-moving waters of the Black Pond outlet.